saucecodee/distributed-exchange/README.md

 - Boot up two grape servers by running `yarn start:grape-servers`
 - Run `yarn start:exchange` on multiple terminals to create different instances of the exchnage.
+- Each exchange instance provides an API service for interacting with the RPC client.
+The API and exchange instance ports are auto generated and will be displayed on the terminal.

 ## API

-Here are the available API endpoints for interacting with the RPC client.
+Here are the API endpoints for interacting with the RPC client.

 ### Get Order Book

-Get all orders
+Displays all orders in the exchange's order book.

 ```
 curl -X GET 'localhost:[port]/order-book/'
 ```

-### Get One Order
+### Get Order

-Get one order type by id
+Get one order type by the order id

 ```
 curl -X GET 'localhost:[port]/order-book/["buy" | "sell"]/[order id]'
 ```

 ### Create Order

+Create new order on the exchange instance.

 ```
 curl -X POST \